 We don’t know what next year will bring.

 “Afghanistan is just one example of how refugee crises can suddenly emerge,” said the IRC's senior director of refugee and asylum policy and advocacy J.C.
-Hendrickson, pointing to conflict in the Tigray region of Ethiopia, and China’s crackdown on political dissidents in Hong Kong as other examples.
+Hendrickson, pointing to China’s crackdown on political dissidents in Hong Kong as an example.
 “Setting a PD of 125,000 allows the U.S. to react to these crises as they happen.
 We don’t know what next year will bring.”

 What was the refugee resettlement goal last year?